It started snowing Saturday afteroon, just as I started home from the

 Parkway and Netherlands Rd.
 Contraflow bike lanes

-Two one-block contra-flow lanes plus and contraflow cycle track
+Two one-block contra-flow lanes plus and contraflow cycle

 Brookline Park Department and DPW